9.1 Patterns of urbanisation since 1945

 • increase in commuter railways

-• 1970s and 80s saw former industrial cities of the UK experience and manufacturing decline but have reinvented themselves of culture and commerce
+• 1970s & 80s former industrial cities of the UK experienced and manufacturing decline but have reinvented themselves of culture and commerce

-• often driven by governmental led regeneration schemes.
+• driven by governmental led regeneration schemes. globalisation and technological advancements have facilitated the resurgence of some urban areas

 • however, the traditional community is lost, fewer homes are affordable, population rapidly growing and demolition of social housing due to low quality.